-Table (E) Canopy Signs • Type of Sign District canopy signs • Sign Outside of Resid Outside of Residential Neighborhood Sign District Standards Downtown Commercial/ Industrial Mixed-Use Multi- Unit Single-Unit Within Residential Neighborhood Sign District All Canopy Signs Max. # 1 per canopy elevation, for nonresidential, multi-unit, or mixed-use property.
+Table (E) Canopy Signs Type of Sign District > Sign Outside of Resid ential Neighborh ood Sign Distric t1 Standards Downtown Mixed-Use Single-Unit Within Residential Neighborhood Sign District 1 All Canopy Signs 3 Max. # 1 per canopy elevation, for nonresidential, multi-unit, or mixed-use property.
 1 per canopy elevation, for nonresidential, multi-unit, or mixed-use property.
 1 per canopy elevation, for nonresidential, multi-unit, or mixed-use property.
 1 per canopy elevation, for nonresidential, multi-unit, or mixed-use property.
 1 per canopy elevation, for nonresidential, multi-unit, or mixed-use property.
-I per street frontage, on canopy that covers vehicular use area of nonresidential. multi-unit, or mixed-use property.
+1 per street frontage, on canopy that covers vehicular use area of nonresidential. multi-unit, or mixed-use property.
 Subject to Sign Area Allowance Yes.
 Yes.
 Yes.
 Yes.
 Yes.
 Yes.
 Max.
 Sign Area (per sign) 20 percent of canopy fascia on elevation to which sign is mounted.
 30 percent of canopy fascia on elevation to which sign is mounted.
 30 percent of canopy fascia on elevation to which sign is mounted.
 15 percent of canopy fascia on elevation to which sign is mounted.
 10 percent of canopy fascia on elevation to which sign is mounted.
 12 sf. on canopy that covers vehicular use area.
 Allowed Lighting Internal only.
 Internal only.
 Internal only.
 Internal only.
 Internal only.
 Internal only.
 Min.
 Sign Clearance By building code.
 By building code.
 By building code.
 By building code.
 By building code.
 By building code.
-Other Standards Canopy signs shall not project above the top of the canopy to which they are mounted. • • Canopy signs shall not project above the top of the canopy to which they are mounted.
-Canopy signs shall not project above the top of the canopy to which they are mounted.
-Not allowed on a canopy that covers a vehicular use area if an undercanopy sign is present.
+Other Standards Canopy signs shall not project above the top of the canopy to which they are mounted.
+Not allowed on a canopy that covers a vehicular use area if an under- canopy sign is present.